 You can change from sole owners to tenants in common via a process called transferring ownership.
 You can also change from joint tenants to tenants in common.

-To change a joint tenancy to a tenancy in common, you must implement a “severance of joint tenancy”.
+To change a joint tenancy to a tenants in common agreement, you must implement a “severance of joint tenancy”.
 This is a legal document that will convert the joint tenancy into a tenancy in common.
 You’ll also need to apply for a form A restriction which you send to HM Land Registry’s Citizen Centre.
 Once the severance is completed, each owner will have a separate share of the property.

-Changing to a tenancy in common will provide greater flexibility in selling or transferring individual shares in the future as it doesn’t require consent from the other owners.
+Changing to tenants in common will provide greater flexibility in selling or transferring individual shares in the future as it doesn’t require consent from the other owners.

 You don’t need permission from the other owners to change from a joint tenancy to a tenancy in common.
 If they don’t agree, you: